-Students have classes and get hands-on experience in:
+During your three weeks here, you will have classes and get experience in:

-Tools and resources: Students may bring their own laptops for practice during their free hours.
+Students may bring their own laptops for practice during their free hours.
 The MPA program is an all-Apple Macintosh environment using Final Cut Pro for video editing and Final Draft for screenwriting.
-Students' cameras and laptops will not be used for daily location production or editing motion picture arts projects, but students' equipment allows for individual practice of skills learned in class.
+Your personal cameras and laptops will not be used for daily location production or editing class projects, but your equipment allows for individual practice of skills learned in class.

 PDF file: 1-2 page personal essay detailing your interest in filmmaking and what inspired your application to Interlochen.